lukeschneider7/Nitrogen-levels-VA-Streams/README.md

 I aslo learned that the locations only had downloadable files for annual discharge and it was daily data only on nitrogen levels so I would have to work with that and evaluate nitrogen level changes over days instead of years.

-The main programs written to analyze the data
 A tutorial/walkthrough of how to operate the code
 A sample of results from the analysis
 Any limitations on running the program